MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-reports-performance.md

 ## Understand dashboards and query caches

 Visuals pinned to dashboards are served by the query cache when the dashboard loads.
-Conversely, when visiting a report, the queries are made on-the-fly to the data source – either the Power BI service (as with import) or the data source that you specify (as with DirectQuery or live connection).
+Conversely, when visiting a report, the queries are made on-the-fly to the data source – either the Power BI service (in the case of import) or the data source that you specify (in the case of DirectQuery or live connection).

 > [!NOTE]
 > When you pin live report tiles to a dashboard, they're not served from the query cache – instead, they behave like reports, and make queries to back-end cores on the fly.